pajaz/DataSecurityCourse2022/Homework/Lesson3.md

 Link to course page [Here](https://terokarvinen.com/2021/data-security-2022p3-ict4tf022-3008/)

 # Tricks, Tips and Playbooks

-**ATTN**
-Been sick since last Thursday so progress has been stunted.
-Finished the WebGoat assignments this morning (2022/2/7), took around 2 hours.
-The articles will require more time.
-Last Wednesday I read them for 3+ hours and only got to about the **halfway point** of the Mitre 2022 tactics and that's without even looking at the sub-techniques.
-Will try to finish reading and summarizing this evening (depending on health.)
-**ATTN**

 * z) Read and summarize (This subtask z does not require tests with a computer.
 Some bullets per article is enough for your summary, feel free to write more if you like)
   + Mitre 2022: ATT&CK Enterprise Matrix
         - Give examples of a single, easy technique in each tactic.
 Which is the easiest?